Last Updated on January 24, 2023 by Dee

-Digital Painting and digital drawing are very similar in that they both take place on either a PC or a tablet.
+Digital Painting and digital drawing are very similar in that they take place on a PC or tablet.

 Each form of digital art-making is essentially about recreating the original life-like drawing or painting medium – but in its digital form.